qgymib/appbox/docs/AppBox_File_Format_Specification.md

 ## Metadata Details

-Metadata is a compressed json encoding in UTF-8:
+Metadata is a JSON encoding in UTF-8:

 ```json
 {